//this is the mailchimp popup form //ShareThis code for sharing images

 Instead, racial diversity focuses more on an applicant's biological aspect.
 In particular, it revolves around their color, nationality, ethnicity, or descent such as African-American and Asian talents.

-Incorporating this type of diversity into your hiring strategies will attract talents rather than scaring them off.
+Incorporating this type of diversity into your hiring strategies will attract talents rather than scare them off.
 It also prevents unconscious discrimination in which you assume something about your applicants that may be false.

 3. Gender Diversity